ontola/openbesluitvorming/docs.md

 This is an ElasticSearch endpoint, which offers powerful query and full-text search capabilities.

-The repo for this API can be found [here](https://github.com/openstate/open-raadsinformatie).
+The repo and issue tracker for this API can be found [here](https://github.com/openstate/open-raadsinformatie).
 Read the [Elastic v7.0](https://www.elastic.co/guide/en/elasticsearch/reference/7.0/index.html) docs for more information.
 Only [specific Elastic endpoints](https://github.com/openstate/open-raadsinformatie/blob/master/deployment/endpoints/production.yaml) are publicly available.
 This is to prevent (malicious or accidental) write / remove commands.